technocrat/swingwatch.org/mailin.md

 > Exercising that power [pursuant to the Electors Clause], Congress has established that “[t]he electors of President and Vice President shall be appointed, in each State, *on election day*, in accordance with the laws of the State enacted prior to election day.”
 3 U.S.C. §1. [*emphasis added*]

-which could also be used to argue that electors must be appointed on election day and that no votes counted after midnight can be considered.
+which could also be used to argue that electors must be appointed on election day andwhich could also be used to argue that electors must be appointed on election day and that no votes counted after midnight can be considered.
+However, that argument runs counter to 3 U.S.C. § 5

+> (a)In general.--
+> (1) Certification.--Not later than the date that is 6 days before the time fixed for the meeting of the electors, the executive of each State shall issue a certificate of ascertainment of appointment of electors, under and in pursuance of the laws of such State providing for such appointment and ascertainment enacted prior to election day.

 ## Pennsylvania envelope signature requirement